 With VIDIZMO's solutions and Artificial Intelligence, governments can make cities smarter and safer by applying Artificial Intelligence to video streams for applications such as public safety, traffic management, and resource optimization.

-VIDIZMO's solutions are also available on Azure Government Cloud, meaning that approved U.S. government agencies can now easily include geospatial and location intelligence capabilities in solutions deployed on Azure Government Cloud.
-Cities can use Azure Maps for enabling geospatial and location intelligence capabilities for smart mobility, public safety, disaster and emergency management, criminal justice, and more.
+VIDIZMO's solutions are also available on Azure and AWS Government Cloud, meaning that approved U.S. government agencies can now easily include geospatial and location intelligence capabilities in solutions deployed on the cloud provider of their choice.
+Cities can use maps for enabling geospatial and location intelligence capabilities for smart mobility, public safety, disaster and emergency management, criminal justice, and more.

 This can be used for broader plans that involve reducing carbon emissions & traffic control by using a video feed from surveillance cameras to alert drivers about traffic jams or parking spaces, saving gas, and preventing pollution.